Mika Aaltola: 2024 EU Parliament Election

 Aaltola announced his candidacy for the European Union Parliament election in April, 2024, as a member of the National Coalition Party (NCP).
 He mentioned he had discussed with Prime Minister Petteri Orpo, who encouraged him to run as a candidate.
 His central themes were related to foreign and security policy, NATO-integration as well as aiding Ukraine.
 Although Aaltola ranked high in many national polls and was fourth among all candidates in the national youth elections, he was at the same time a big question mark for many political pundits.
 Aaltola ended up receiving 95,651 votes in the European elections, which made him the most-voted candidate of the National Coalition Party, and was elected a member of the European Parliament.
-He got the third most votes nationally, right after Andersson and Heinäluoma.
+He got the third most votes nationally, right after Li Andersson and Eero Heinäluoma.
 According to some analysts, Aaltola's success was partly based on his presidential campaign, but also on his emphasis on security policy, as was also the case with Pekka Toveri.

-Member of the European Parliament (2024 - )
+Member of the European Parliament (2024–)

 In the European Parliament, Aaltola serves as a full member of the Foreign Affairs Committee and as a substitute member of the International Trade Committee.
-He is also the Vice-Chair of the United Kingdom Delegation and a Deputy Member of the United States Delegation.
+He is also the vice-chair of the United Kingdom Delegation and a Deputy Member of the United States Delegation.
 In December 2024, his citizens' initiative to withdraw from the Ottawa Treaty, among other foreign and security policy experts, collected the required 50,000 signatures in four days.
 Aaltola serves as the Chair of the EPP delegation of the Coalition Party MEPs.

 Views

-Foreign Policy
+Foreign policy

-Aaltola was running his 2024 Presidential campaign on a platform of support for Ukraine, increase in defense spending to 3%, support for NATO, and allowing for weapons from the United States to be stored in Finland for strategic purposes.
+Aaltola was running his 2024 presidential campaign on a platform of support for Ukraine, increase in defense spending to 3%, support for NATO, and allowing for weapons from the United States to be stored in Finland for strategic purposes.

 Aaltola describes himself as a classical realist in the theory of international relations.
 His foreign policy view has been influenced by thinkers such as Thucydides and Plato as well as President Sauli Niinistö.
 He emphasizes the understanding of great power politics and the importance of defense.
-At the same time, for example, he strongly disagrees with the neo-realist Mearsheimer, arguing how the West's surrender "created space" for Russia to attack Ukraine and influence North Africa.
+At the same time, for example, he strongly disagrees with the neo-realist John Mearsheimer, arguing how the West's surrender "created space" for Russia to attack Ukraine and influence North Africa.

-Domestic Politics
+Domestic politics

 According to Aaltola, empathy should be an important basis for political influence, which he refers to as "empathy society".
 During Yle's big election debate, Aaltola said that economic policy should be practised "beyond election terms, as unanimously agreed" and that the Orpo government's austerity policy was not necessarily conducted at the "right time".

-Political Spectrum
+Political spectrum

 On the Helsingin Sanomat political spectrum, Aaltola was labeled slightly economically centre-left, and socially neither conservative nor liberal.